TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          **Note:** This property was deprecated and is planned to be removed!
-         Use :ts:`config.concatenateJs` and :ts:`config.concatenateCss` instead.
+         Use :typoscript:`config.concatenateJs` and :typoscript:`config.concatenateCss` instead.

-         Setting :ts:`config.concatenateJsAndCss` bundles JS and CSS files in the FE.
+         Setting :typoscript:`config.concatenateJsAndCss` bundles JS and CSS files in the FE.

          TYPO3 comes with a built-in concatenation handler, but you can also register your own one using